 Written by Sarah Doelger

 NASA’s Space Geodesy Project (SGP) was initiated in order to develop and maintain a global network of next-generation space geodetic observing instruments.
-The network will be comprised of core sites around the globe that utilize four primary space-geodetic techniques: Very Long Baseline Interferometry (VLBI), Satellite Laser Ranging (SLR), Doppler Orbitography by Radiopositioning Integrated on Satellite (DORIS), and the Global Navigation Satellite System (GNSS).
-Ongoing deployments of these instruments with next-generation measurement capabilities have been underway since 2011.
+Core sites around the globe will use three or four of the primary space-geodetic techniques: Very Long Baseline Interferometry (VLBI), Satellite Laser Ranging (SLR), Doppler Orbitography by Radiopositioning Integrated on Satellite (DORIS), and the Global Navigation Satellite System (GNSS).
+Deployments of these instruments with next-generation measurement capabilities have been underway since 2011.

-The SGP will rely on the GNSS at each core site to provide baseline vector ties between the different co-located instruments of each space-geodetic technique.
-The GNSS antennas at the Texas site will be mounted on deep drilled braced monuments (DDBM), with the exception of one short drilled braced monument (SDBM).
+The SGP will rely on the GNSS at each core site to provide baseline vector ties between the different instruments of each space-geodetic technique.